learningequality/HookCatcher/README.md

 $ pip install -r requirements.txt
 ```

-### Reference data directory
+### Initial setup and personal configurations

-You'll need a directory for storing data.
+First, you'll need a directory for storing data.
 You can either start from scratch with an empty directory, or use an existing database and image set.
 See [this repo](https://github.com/MingDai/HookCatcherData) for example.

 To point at the data, create a new _user_settings.py_ file in the project root.
 Add the local directory that your data is stored in: